Sun Guoliang

-Sun Guoliang (孙国梁; born 6 February 1991) is a Chinese professional footballer currently playing as a defender for Chinese Super League club Changchun Yatai.
+Sun Guoliang (孙国梁; born 6 February 1991) is a Chinese professional footballer currently playing as a defender for China League One club Changchun Yatai.

 Club career

 Sun Guoliang would play for second tier club Hunan Billows for several seasons before he joined another second tier club Qingdao Huanghai on 4 January 2017.
 He would make his debut for Qingdao in a league game on 11 March 2017 against Beijing Enterprises Group in a 2-1 victory.
 After two seasons he moved to third tier club Kunshan on 20 February 2019 and was part of the team that gained promotion to the second tier at the end of the 2019 China League Two campaign.
 He would go on to establish himself as regular within the team and was part of the squad that won the division and promotion to the top tier at the end of the 2022 China League One campaign.

 In April 2023, Sun joined China League One club Nanjing City following the dissolution of Kunshan FC.